-- (1) bewilderingly complete measurements, over an enormous range of frequencies (e.g., [14, 16, 46-51]) of the dielectric properties and conductance of ionic solutions of varying composition and content.
+- (1) bewilderingly complete measurements, over an enormous range of frequencies (e.g., [14]) of the dielectric properties and conductance of ionic solutions of varying composition and content.
 These measurements embarrass the theoretician with their diversity and complexity.
-They have not yet been captured in any formulas or programs less complicated than a look-up table of all the results. - (2) computations of the motion of all charges on the atomic scale [35, 36], described by the field equations of mechanics and electrodynamics [34]. - (3) reduced models.
-It is unlikely that the reduced models can be derived solely by mathematics.
-It is more likely that they must be 'guessed and checked' one by one, as most models are checked in science.
+They have not yet been captured in any formulas or programs less complicated than a look up table of all the results. - (2) computations of the motion of all charges on the atomic scale [33, 34], described by the field equations of mechanics and electrodynamics [32].

+What should be done when little is known?
 Sadly, the actual properties of polarization are often unknown.
 Then, one is left with the over-approximated eq.
 (6) or nothing at all.
-It is almost never wise to assume polarization effects are negligible.
 Eq.
-(6) is certainly better than nothing.
+(6) is certainly better than nothing: it is almost never useful to assume polarization effects contribute nothing to phenomena.
 Eq.
-(6) can be particularly helpful if it is used gingerly: toy models can successfully represent an idealized view of a part of the real world of technological or biological importance, for example, electronic circuits or several properties of ion channels.
+(6) can be useful if it is used gingerly: toy models can usefully represent an idealized view of part of the real world.

 In some cases, the toy models can be enormously helpful.
-They allow the design of circuits in our analog and digital electronic technology [101-104].
-They allow the understanding of selectivity [52, 105-107] and current voltage relations of several important biological channel proteins in a wide range of solutions [52, 108-110].
-In other cases-for example the description of ionic solutions with many components-the toy models can be too unrealistic to be useful.
+They allow the design of circuits in our analog and digital electronic technology [99-102].
+They allow the understanding of selectivity [44, 103-105] and current voltage relations of several important biological channel proteins in a wide range of solutions [44, 106-108].
+In other cases-for example the description of ionic solutions with many components-they can be too unrealistic to be useful.
 Experiments and experience can tell how useful the toy model actually is in a particular case: pure thought usually cannot.